 Mine Action is a Protection “Area of Responsibility” (AoR).
 This means that it is not a designated global cluster like other sectors, but is an ‘Area of Responsibility‘ under the Protection cluster.
 This is similar to the Child Protection, Gender Based Violence, and Housing Land and Property sectors.
 However, unlike Child Protection and Gender Based Violence, there isn’t a clear ‘before’ and ‘after’ in the funding data in 2018 where the sector becomes ‘visible’.
 For these other two AoRs, data pre-2018 is unreliable and very small.
 However, for Mine Action, this is not really the case (at least pre-2017).

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
-Given that we don’t have the information yet we have projected the funding required for 2022 and compared that to the funding forecast.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

-We think that it’s almost certain that the sector will receive 25% of funding required in 2022, but highly unlikely that it will receive 50% of what is required.
-The funding requirement is $332m – which is higher than any point in the last six years.
-This high requirement will make it difficult for the sector to half of what is needed in 2022.
+We think that it’s almost certain that the sector will receive 25% of funding required in 2022, and highly likely that it will receive 50% of what is required.
+The funding requirement is $341m – which is higher than any point in the last six years.
+This high requirement will make it difficult for the sector to reach the funding requirement in 2023.

 The Mine Action sector funding requirement has increased over the last few years.
-The requirement rose to a six year high of $332m in 2022.
+The requirement rose to a seven year high of $341m in 2023.
 Yet, the funding requirement is quite low compared to other sectors.
 Sectors with low funding requirements tend to be more volatile as they are dependent on a fewer number of contexts.
 Thus, if one context includes a funding requirement in one year, but then doesn’t in the next year, it has a greater impact on the change in the funding requirement.

 What’s most remarkable is that there was no funding gap in 2019.
 This is a great achievement, and is one of only two times in the 2016 to 2020 period where this happened, the other being Emergency Telecommunications in 2017.